 Figure 3 — Product structures fitting to previous figure

-Note: This list of four product structures shown in Figure 3 is not exhaustive.
+NOTE: This list of four product structures shown in Figure 3 is not exhaustive.

-χMCF in the Development Processes
+χMCF in the development processes

-A typical development process is a long chain involving many (maybe overlapping) single steps, e.g. design, construction, prototyping, simulation, testing, production planning, etc., see Figure 4.
+A typical development process is a long chain involving many (maybe overlapping) single steps, e.g. design, construction, prototyping, simulation, testing, production planning (see Figure 4).
 Depending on the manufacturer considered, information of connections and joints arises at different stages of the process and comes from different parties (see Figure 5).
 An efficient handling and management of this information can only be guaranteed by a (common) database/container which contains the information uniquely.
 This shall be guaranteed by using χMCF.

 8329_ed1fig4.EPS